 All formalities are done via the agency, the only thing you need to do is to pay the agency a monthly fee.

-You don’t have any control over the helper: in what conditions she’s living, whether they make her work on her days off, is she generally happy about her situation, etc.
+You don’t have any control over the helper’s situation: in what conditions she’s living, whether they make her work on her days off, is she generally happy about her employer, etc.

 You pay a high monthly fee directly to the Agency, while the helper only receives a fraction of it (basically, in most cases she works for a minimal wage, which doesn’t seem fair).